 The signals on the installed LFO output looks as following.
 For SLOW mode, output looks almost perfect, with usable range and stable waveforms.

 For FAST mode, the problems are as in original – distorted waveforms and often unstable for maximum RATE.
-For moderate settings, frequency-related glitches happen sometimes, but still signal is very useful as modulation source.
+At moderate settings – frequency-related glitches happen sometimes, but still signal is very useful as modulation source.
 For minimum RATE setting, the offset is greater due to scaling circuit compromises, the levels are also not satisfying – it is better to use LFO in SLOW mode with maximum RATE.

 1-shot waveforms look very promising.
 Good-looking shapes, unfortunately over 2,5V of Vbias.
 Note, that waveform shape is related with sequencer TEMPO.